 Any human endeavor produces waste, whether you cook a meal, drive a car, or wash your clothes.
-Any form of energy production creates waste too, whether we use coal, solar, wind, gas or nuclear energy.
-Waste is simply part of living, and the only way to deal with it, is to find solutions for the challenge.
+Any form of energy production creates waste, too, whether we use coal, solar, wind, gas, or nuclear energy.
+Waste is simply part of living, and the only way to deal with it is to find solutions for the challenge.

-Contrary to what some antinuclear activists would like you to believe, the nuclear industry has found a solution for its waste challenges.
 Radioactive wastes must be managed and disposed of properly.
 Federal agencies and some states control the risks that come with radioactive waste by setting limits and regulations that disposal facilities must follow.
 EPA is responsible for setting environmental standards that are used by other federal and state agencies in regulations for the disposal of radioactive waste.

 In the U.S., radioactive waste is divided into three main types, classified according to their activity, their heat generation potential, and what they physically contain.
 These three main levels are low level waste (LLW), transuranic waste (TRU), and high level waste (HLW).
 For each of these types of waste, there is a specific disposal solution — above ground storage or shallow burial for low level waste and deep repository storage for transuranic and high level wastes.

 In most other countries, nuclear waste is categorized as low level waste, intermediate level waste, and high level waste.
 The reason for this different classification system is that in the U.S. waste is classified based on where it comes from; in most other countries, waste is classified according to what the effects of the waste might be.
 In both classifications, low level waste represents about 90% of all radioactive waste.

 Center for Nuclear Science and Technology Information of the American Nuclear Society